-Paired with longstanding implicit biases13 that exist within these fields, this lack of diversity and representation can make it difficult for these same underrepresented populations to feel that they belong in STEM careers.
+Paired with longstanding implicit biases13 that exist within these fields, these gaps can make it difficult for these same populations to feel that they belong in STEM careers.

-Solution: Introducing Diverse STEM Role Models
+Solution: Introducing Relatable STEM Role Models

-To address the persistent lack of diversity within these fields, STEM pipelines that involve curricula designed to introduce diverse STEM role models can make a significant impact in helping students realize what they too can achieve.
+To address the persistent disparities within these fields, STEM pipelines that involve curricula designed to introduce a wide range of STEM role models can make a significant impact in helping students realize what they too can achieve.